 The Commission recognises we are visitors to the country we travel across and work in and that many of our Local Commissioners are Traditional Owners and Elders of their communities.
 The Commission acknowledges and pays our respects to the Traditional Owners, Elders and Teachers of these lands; to those of the past whose unseen hands guide the actions and decisions of the Commissioners today; to those of the present working for their communities setting the example for the next generation and to those of the future, the Elders not yet born who will inherit the legacy of our efforts.

 Tammy Williams was appointed as the FRC Commissioner on 2 September 2019.
-Since her appointment she has been working hard to apply her own work culture and extensive business acumen on Commission operations.
+Since her appointment she has been working hard to apply her own work culture and extensive business acumen to Commission operations.
 Commissioner Williams leads by using an adaptive and authentic leadership style drawn equally from both her professional and lived experiences as an Aboriginal woman.